lbdyck/savelab/README.md

-# SAVELAB - Save, Restore, and Manage saved ISPF Edit Labels

 Welcome to the SAVELAB Package - see the Overview below for more information on SAVELAB.

-Note: If you downloaded from github then ignore the $RECV **but** you should look at using zigi for the clone and installation.
+Note: If you downloaded from github then ignore the $RECV but you
+      should look at using zigi (https://zigi.rocks) for the clone and installation.

 This dataset contains the following members (which have meaningful ISPF stat userids):

    $README  - what you are reading
    $README2 - migration information from a pre-2.0 release
-   $RECV    - exec to run to expand the xmit members
+   $RECV ** - exec to run to expand the xmit members
    $WHY     - brief why use ISPF Edit Labels
    @MSG     - TSO Transmit message text
-   EXEC     - TSO Transmit (XMIT) REXX library
+   EXEC *   - TSO Transmit (XMIT) REXX library
-   EXPORT   - SAVELAB export of the Savelab labels PANELS   - TSO Transmit (XMIT) ISPF Panels Library
+   EXPORT * - SAVELAB export of the Savelab labels PANELS * - TSO Transmit (XMIT) ISPF Panels Library
+   * these members do not exist in the git repository version ** this is not required with the git repository version

 After installing SAVELAB to experiment Edit the SAVELAB exec and use the command SAVELAB IMP dsn(SAVELAB) to restore the Edit Labels for it